You may download this week’s order of worship here.

 Visiting a church for the first time can be a little intimidating.
 Where do I go?
 Can I bring my kids?
 What will the music be like?
 Will the sermon be long and boring?
 Will it be obvious that I’m new?
 What will people be wearing?
-Will it be weird?
-Am I wasting my time only to find out that this is just not the right fit for me?
 These are all valid questions to ask when thinking about visiting.
 Here is a brief run-down of what you can expect at City Pres.
 If you have any additional questions, don’t hesitate to get in touch with us.

-We realise preaching today can have a bad rap but we believe it is an important part of how we grow as Christians together.
-Our sermons are focused on taking the deep truths of the Bible and explaining them in a manner that makes sense today.
+We realise ‘preaching’ today can have bad connotations, but we believe it is an important part of how we grow as Christians together.
+Our sermons are focused on seeing Christ throughout the Bible and explaining ancient truth in a manner that makes sense for life today.
 We spend most of the year preaching through books of the Bible, with occasional breaks for topic based series.
-Expect our sermons to last roughly 45 minutes.
+Expect our sermons to last roughly 35 minutes.
 If you want a sense of our sermons, check out the archive here.

 We take the Lord’s Supper every week following the sermon.
-Communion is a meal for those who have professed Jesus as their Saviour and Lord and who humbly seek to follow Him.
-You don’t have to be a Presbyterian or even a member of City Pres to take the bread and wine, but you must be a follower of Christ and baptised into his Church.
-If this doesn’t describe you, we’re still welcome to participate in spirit by either meditating on the meaning of the meal or coming forward for a blessing.
-If you have any questions about whether you should participate in the Lord’s Supper, get in touch with us.
+Communion is a meal for those who have professed faith in Jesus as their Saviour and Lord, to re-centre their lives upon him, and be nourished by his grace.
+You don’t have to be a Presbyterian or a member of City Pres to take the bread and wine, but you must be a follower of Christ and baptised into his Church.
+If this doesn’t describe you, please don’t feel excluded during this time.
+We always welcome you to be present and to meditate along with us, to continue to process Christ, and the great questions of life.
+If you have any questions about whether you should participate in the Lord’s Supper, please just get in touch with us.